 11. Rent a bike

-If tour groups aren’t your thing then you can always rent a bike and explore the tulip fields around Keukenhof yourself!
-While they are not part of the park, they make for just as mesmerizing a sight and the added bonus is that you’ll escape the crowds and get to see more pretty flowers.
+If tour groups aren’t your thing then you can always rent a bike and explore the tulip fields around Keukenhof yourself.
+While they are not part of the park, they’re still a mesmerising sight, and the added bonus is that you’ll escape the crowds and get to see more pretty flowers.
+Cycling is not allowed in the park.

 12. Family fun for everyone